-After posting about Greta Thunberg (age 16) and her campaign to listen to scientists about climate change, a few skeptic comments started to trickle in questioning if global warming is really happening.
+After posting about Greta Thunberg (age 16) and her campaign to listen to scientists about climate change, a few skeptical comments started to trickle into our inbox, questioning if global warming is really happening.

-There is no doubt that the problems our planet are facing are complicated and complex.
-It’s easy to feel overwhelmed and brush things under the carpet (“out of mind, out of sight“), but this doesn’t mitigate the facts.
+There is no doubt that the problems our planet is facing are complicated and complex.
+It’s easy to feel overwhelmed and brush things under the carpet (“out of mind, out of sight”), but this doesn’t mitigate the facts.
+And one of the consequences of climate change is the increasing coral bleaching – happening on coral reefs around the world.

 What Causes Coral Bleaching in Hawaii?